lexperdue3/lexperdue3/README.md

 I plan to add more beginner friendly projects, as well as improve to include more advanced projects.
 I also want to improve code readability and optimization while learning backend development.

-This repository is mainly for my learning journey as I move through completing my Computer Science degree, but feel free to fork it, suggest improvements, or open issues if you have any feedback!
+This repository is mainly for my learning journey as I move through completing my Computer Science degree, but feel free to create your own version, suggest improvements, or open issues if you have any feedback!

 Happy coding! 🎉